Close Banner

 Gluten-Free at Disney World - Pinnochio Haus Pizza

 Just behind Cinderella Castle in the heart of Fantasyland, Pinocchio’s Village Haus is a great place for picky eaters.
-All-Meat, Margherita, Pepperoni or Cheese Pizza with a rice crust and allergy-friendly chicken nuggets can all be found here, along with salad, fries and gluten-free desserts.
-Though keep in mind that preparation time may increase if you order the All-Meat or Margherita pizzas due to the care taken to avoid cross-contamination.
+All-Meat, Pepperoni or Cheese Pizza with a rice crust, allergy-friendly chicken strips, salad, fries and gluten-free desserts are all available here.
+Keep in mind that preparation time may increase if you order the All-Meat pizza, as extra care is taken to avoid cross-contamination.

 4. Docking Bay 7 Food and Cargo at Disney’s Hollywood Studios

 Want gluten-free flavors from out of this world?
-Docking Bay 7 has allergy-friendly versions of popular entrees such as Fried Endorian Chicken Tip Yip, Pirjanad Hot Chicken Tip Yip, Roasted Endorian Chicken Salad, Peka Tuna Poke and Batuuan Beef and Crispy Topato Stir-fry.
+Docking Bay 7 Food and Cargo has allergy-friendly versions of popular entrees such as Endorian Fried Chicken Tip Yip, Pirjanad Hot Chicken Tip Yip, Roasted Endorian Chicken Salad, Peka Tuna Poke and Batuuan Beef and Crispy Topato.

 5. Satu'li Canteen at Disney's Animal Kingdom

-We love Satuli Canteen for its filling bowls, and you don't have to miss out if you have gluten intolerance!
-There are gluten-free versions of the Grilled Beef & Chicken Bowl, Slow-Roasted Sliced Grilled Beef Bowl, Chopped Wood-Grilled Chicken Bowl, Chili-Garlic Shrimp Bowl and Chili-Spiced Crispy Fried Tofu Bowl.
+We love Satu'li Canteen for its filling bowls.
+Plus, you don't have to miss out if you have gluten intolerance!
+There are gluten-free versions of the Chimichurri Beef bowl, Chili-Garlic Shrimp bowl, Chopped Wood-Grilled Chicken bowl, Chimichurri Beef bowl and Chili-Spiced Crispy Fried Tofu bowl.

 Gluten-Free Disney Snacks